April 11, 1976: Apple releases its first computer, the Apple-1.

 In terms of specs, the Apple-1 was incredibly primitive.
 It came with an 8-bit MOS 6502 microprocessor running at 1 MHz.

-It boasted 4KB of memory as standard, although this was expandable to 8KB or 48KB by way of expansion cards.
+It boasted 4KB of memory as standard, although expansion cards could boost this to 8KB or 48KB.
 Users had to add their own keyboard and monitor, although the latter could be a regular TV set, which made the Apple-1 innovative for its day.
 (And also, arguably, makes the Apple-1 the company’s first set-top box.)

 Wozniak started working on the Apple-1 as a hobby, with no goal beyond showing it off to the people at the local Homebrew Computer Club, which he attended.